 - Add the sliced pork chops and top with sauteed onions.

-- Take skillet off the heat and pour or spoon the reduced pan sauce over the onions.
+- Take the skillet off the heat and pour or spoon the reduced pan sauce over the onions.

 - Serving Size: 1/2 recipe

 - Fiber: 8g